MonitorQA/ExternalApiDocs/_posts/2025-06-21-create-company.md

 ---

 Create a new company account.
 This endpoint sets up a new organization with an initial company administrator.
 The authenticated user becomes the company administrator for the newly created company.

+**Important:** In order to work with the created company, the user must authenticate with the returned API key.
+The response includes an `apiKey` field that contains a unique API key for the newly created company.
+All subsequent API requests for the newly created company must use this `apiKey` value as the `X-API-KEY` header.
+The API key is automatically generated and can be used immediately after company creation.
+Without using the returned API key, API requests will not have access to the newly created company's resources.

 **Note:** To retrieve a list of available IANA time zones, use the [Get timezones](#/get-timezones) endpoint.